Obstructed Thickenings and Supermanifolds: Abstract

 \section{Abstract}

 Associated to any supermanifold is a filtration by spaces, referred to as \emph{thickenings}.
 It is the objective of this article to study them up to a certain equivalence and then up to isomorphism in the complex-analytic setting.
 We study them from two points of view: (1) as structures embedded in supermanifolds and (2) abstractly.
-Throughout, we will be guided by the goal to clarify and address the question: \emph{when does a given thickening embed in a supermanifold?} Such a question was, in principle, first studied by Eastwood and LeBrun.
+Throughout, we will be guided by the goal to clarify and address the question: \emph{when does a given thickening embed in a supermanifold?} Such a question was, in essence, first studied by Eastwood and LeBrun.
 In this article we begin with a pedagogical account of their study, after which we further study thickenings in supergeometry and present a classification of thickenings of a given order.
 As a complement to our study, we comment on the moduli problem for complex supermanifolds and consider the analogous problem for thickenings.
-Finally, to illustrate the ideas in this article, we conclude by describing obstructed thickenings of the complex projective plane.
+Finally, to illustrate the ideas in this article, we conclude by describing some obstructed thickenings of the complex projective plane. \\\\ \emph{Mathematics Subject Classification}.
+14D20, 32C11, 58D27. \\ \emph{Keywords}.
+Complex supermanifolds, obstruction theory, moduli problems.